MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-select-the-xml-schemas-to-use.md

 ---
 # How to: Select the XML schemas to use

-The XML Editor provides a schema cache located in the *%VSInstallDir%\xml\Schemas* directory.
+The XML editor provides a schema cache located in the *%VSInstallDir%\xml\Schemas* directory.
 The schema cache includes well-known XML schemas that are used for IntelliSense and XML document validation.

 Use the **Schemas** document property to select one or more XML schema definition language (XSD) schemas.
 You can select schemas from the schema cache or elsewhere.